maestro-server/webdocs/docs/userguide/cloud_inventory/autodiscovery/aws.rst

 1. Go to user tab
 2. Add user, select the access type as a ``programmatic access``
-3. Choose to attach a existed policy on user
+3. Choose to attach an existed policy on user
 4. Select ``SecurityAudit`` policy

 Getting AWS Key and Secret Key